nuric/psetup/README.md

 # Personal Setup

 This repo contains personal rc files and setup scripts to create work environment on a clean installation.
-The setup is *generic* and only contains bare minimum for development.

-## Installation

-Run *setup.sh* in order to install required dependencies and place personal configuration files in the expected folders.
+It is designed to be as little as possible such that when I work on another computer I don't hit random key combinations and nothing happens.